 Cameroonians have traditionally prized fertility, considering it a reflection of their health and moral and physical strength.
-Some groups welcome pregnancy before marriage as a favorable sign of a bride's ability to bear children (see p2 of Family and Kinship).
-Due in part to these traditional values, the birthrate in benefits of contraception.
-As of 2018, around 19% Cameroonian women used contraception, most of whom were educated city dwellers with jobs outside the home.
+Some groups welcome pregnancy before marriage as a favorable sign of a bride's ability to bear children (see Family and Kinship).
+Due in part to these traditional values, the birthrate in Cameroon remains relatively high at 4.4 children-per-woman.
+This rate is on par with the sub-Saharan African average.

+The government considers the fertility level to be too high and has invested in programs to educate the public on the benefits of contraception.
+As of 2018, around 19% of Cameroonian women used contraception, most of whom were educated city dwellers with jobs outside the home.
 Catholics, Muslims, rural dwellers, and women in polygynous marriages are less likely use contraception.
 Abortion is prohibited except in cases of rape or grave health risks to the mother.